Wingate, Russotti, Shapiro, Moses & Halperin, LLP To Expand Its Office in Historic Graybar Building

 NEW YORK, Sept.
-14, 2021 /PRNewswire/ -- Wingate, Russotti, Shapiro, Moses & Halperin, LLP (WRSMH) is pleased to announce its move to a larger corner office in the historic Graybar Building.
+14, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Wingate, Russotti, Shapiro, Moses & Halperin, LLP (WRSMH) is pleased to announce its move to a larger corner office in the historic Graybar Building.
 This move will support the firm's continued growth and provide an even better client experience as the firm continues to represent victims of personal injury and medical malpractice.

 The new offices are located on the 27th floor of the Graybar building at 420 Lexington Avenue in New York, NY.
 The expansion coincides with the firm's announcement of I. Bryce Moses as a name partner.
 Bryce's client centered focus and expertise representing his clients in trial has contributed to WRSMH's success.